necolas/react-native-web/README.md

 ### [`View`](docs/components/View.md)

-The fundamental UI building block: layout with flexbox, layout and positioning styles, and accessibility controls.
+The fundamental UI building block using flexbox for layout.

 ## Styling

-React Native for Web provides a mechanism to declare all your styles and layout inline with the components that use them.
+React Native for Web provides a mechanism to declare all your styles in JavaScript within your components.
 The `View` component makes it easy to build common layouts with flexbox, such as stacked and nested boxes with margin and padding.
+See this [guide to flexbox][flexbox-guide-url].

-Styling is identical to using inline styles in React, but most inline styles are converted to single-purpose classes.
-The current implementation includes 300+ precomputed CSS declarations (~4.5KB gzipped) that cover a large proportion of common styles.
+Authoring `style` is no different to the existing use of inline styles in React, but most inline styles are converted to single-purpose class names.
+The current implementation includes 300+ precomputed CSS declarations (~4.5KB gzipped) that covers many common property-value pairs.
 A more sophisticated build-time implementation may produce a slightly larger CSS file for large apps, and fall back to fewer inline styles.
 Read more about the [styling strategy](docs/style.md).

-See this [guide to flexbox][flexbox-guide-url].

 ```js
 import React, { Image, Text, View } from 'react-native-web'